Four Reasons Why a Personal Injury Lawyer Will Not Take Your Case

 2) There are legal hurdles in the case

-Before taking you on as a client, a lawyer will look at all of the facts in your case.
+Before taking you on as a client, a personal injury lawyer will look at all of the facts in your case.
 In doing this, they may find that there are one or more legal hurdles that would make your case almost impossible to win.
 A good example of this is if the statute of limitations has passed.
 The statute of limitations is a time limit set by the state to file certain types of claims.
 If this limit has passed, you cannot file a case.
 If you were in a car accident five years ago and want to file a case but the statute of limitations is for two years, the lawyer will not take your case.

 Other reasons they may not want to take your case include things out of your control.
 They may have a conflict of interest.
 This is when the lawyer would owe a duty to more than one person in the case.
 A lawyer’s job is to advocate solely for their client.
 They cannot do this if they have some sort of relationship with someone else in the case.
 An example of this would be a company defendant that the lawyer owns stock in or knows the owners.